 There are some great ways you can optimize and be an efficient therapist, without always going over and beyond.
 This can be especially important when you’re starting out as a new grad travel therapist.
 Often when you start as a new grad, you want to do everything perfectly, including doing all the fancy treatment techniques and being extremely thorough in your documentation.
 But sometimes for the sake of time management and being successful at a new clinic, you need to go back to the basics.

 Focus on functional and effective treatments, while emphasizing building a strong patient rapport.
 Don’t worry too much at first about using every new fad treatment out there.
-Often times it’s your relationships and demeanor that matter the most to be successful and well-received, by both your patients and your co-workers, not how good you are at the latest manual therapy techniques and the coolest exercises.
+Often times it’s your relationships and demeanor that matter the most to be successful and well-received, by both your patients and your co-workers– not how good you are at the latest manual therapy techniques and the coolest exercises.

-Last, do no harm!
+Last, and most important, do no harm!
 Focus on being the best therapist you can be, while ensuring you put patients’ health and safety first and foremost.
 It’s better to do a basic treatment, or do nothing at all, than to do something you’re uncertain about and cause harm to a patient.